-Last updated on November 18, 2024
+Last updated on December 8, 2025

 7 Things To Consider When Selling Your Home

 Bittersweet feelings aside, there are logistical concerns that must be addressed before listing your home and opening it up to potential buyers.
 Unless these matters are taken care of, you might find yourself feeling lost or stressed throughout the selling process, which could cause a delay in what could have been an immediate sale.
 One way to optimize efficiency and reduce anxiety when selling your home is to hire a real estate lawyer.
 A skilled lawyer can provide valuable guidance and ensure that all necessary steps are addressed.
-They can review contracts, determine who is responsible for paying the closing cost, and handle any legal issues that may arise during the sale.
+They can review contracts, determine who is responsible for paying the closing costs, and handle any legal issues that may arise during the sale.

 In addition to hiring a skilled New York City real estate attorney, consider these 7 steps when selling your home: